joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/03/18/technology/trump-ftc-fires-democrats.html

 **Missouri hires Kellie Harper as women's basketball coach**\
-`New Tigers coach has extensive SEC experience, including leading the Volunteers from 2019-2024.`\
+`The new Tigers coach has extensive SEC experience, including leading the Volunteers from 2019 to 2024.`\
 https://nytimes.com/athletic/6214008/2025/03/18/missouri-hires-kellie-harper-basketball-coach/

 **Hollywood Filmmaker Charged With $11 Million Conspiracy to Defraud Netflix**\